rust-lang/blog.rust-lang.org/posts/2019-12-30-reducing-support-for-apple-32bit-targets.md

 - Tier 3 targets are not available for download through rustup, and are ignored during our automated builds.
-You can still build their standard library for cross-compiling (or the full compiler in some cases) from source on your own, but you might encounter build errors, bugs or missing features.
+You can still build their standard library for cross-compiling (or the full compiler in some cases) from source on your own, but you might encounter build errors, bugs, or missing features.

 [platform-support]: https://forge.rust-lang.org/release/platform-support.html
 [RFC 2803]: https://github.com/rust-lang/rfcs/pull/2803